Cryptic crossword: Additions

-Other container indicators are "inside", "over", "around", "about", "clutching", "enters", and the like.
+Other container or insertion indicators are inside, over, around, about, clutching, enters, and the like.

 Deletions

 Deletion is a wordplay mechanism which removes some letters of a word to create a shorter word.
 Deletions consist of beheadments, curtailments, and internal deletions.
 In beheadments, a word loses its first letter.
 In curtailments, it loses its last letter, and internal deletions remove an inner letter, such as the middle one.